Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 Iliana Rodriguez worked for the hospital in 2012.
 Her case alleged that the employer both retaliated, and interfered with her work after she returned from her FMLA related leave.
 The retaliation aspect was dropped, the interference aspect was upheld.

 Rodriguez returned to work, but was put into a different position that, although had the same pay and benefits, was not substantially equal.
 She claimed that her employer interfered with her right to work.
 She also claimed that the employer retaliated against her by firing her six weeks after returning to work.
 This part of the case was dropped due to her inability to prove that the dismissal was due to her leave of absence, and not due to her being unable to get along with her supervisor.

 Contact Phillips Dayes

 In each case the employee needed some time away from work.
 In each case, the employer did not uphold their end of the law by returning the employee to the same job, without repercussions for being absent.
 Phillips Dayes attorneys know and understand the Family and Medical Leave Act.
 They can help you build a case against your employer if you have had your rights violated.
-Fill out the contact form, or call 1-800-917-4000 right away to schedule your free initial case review.
+Fill out the contact form, or call 1-800-917-4000 right away to schedule your initial case review.